Does Perimenopause Cause Anxiety?

 Lifestyle and Nervous-System Support:

-Limit caffeine in the afternoon and eliminate in the evening as it can contribute to sleep difficulties
+• Limit caffeine in the afternoon (my personal rule is NO caffeine after 2:00 pm) and eliminate it in the evening as it can contribute to sleep difficulties

 Engage in regular movement (walking, yoga, strength training)